 President Slabach is chair of the Independent College & Universities of Texas Board of Directors and serves on the board of directors of the North American Association of Methodist Schools, Colleges, and Universities.
 He also serves as the treasurer of the board of the Harry S. Truman Scholarship Foundation and is the immediate past chair of the board of the Texas United Methodist College Association.
 Additionally, Slabach is the immediate past chair of the board of the Development Corporation of Tarrant County, immediate past chair of the community development organization Renaissance Heights United, and serves on the boards of the Mary I. Gourley Scholarship Foundation and Southeast Fort Worth, Inc.

 President Slabach received his LL.M from Columbia University School of Law, his J.D. from the University of Mississippi School of Law and his B.S. from Mississippi College.

-Prior to joining Texas Wesleyan as President, Slabach was CEO of the Harry S. Truman Scholarship Foundation in Washington D.C.
-He was dean of the Texas Wesleyan University School of Law from 2003 to 2006.
-He has served in senior-level positions at the state and national level of government.
-He was Assistant Secretary of Agriculture for Congressional Relations and Counsel to the Secretary, U.S. Department of Agriculture; Legislative Counsel to the President Pro Tem of the U.S. Senate; and a senior assistant to the Governor of Mississippi.
+Prior to joining Texas Wesleyan as president, Slabach was CEO of the Harry S. Truman Scholarship Foundation in Washington, D.C.
+He was the dean of the Texas Wesleyan University School of Law from 2003 to 2006.
+He has also served in senior positions at the state and national levels of government.
+He was assistant secretary of the U.S. Department of Agriculture for congressional relations and counsel to the secretary, legislative counsel to the president protempore of the U.S. Senate, and a senior assistant to the governor of Mississippi.